hiddenpeopleclub/cuentitos/definitions/palabritas.md

   req time_of_day_night
 ```

-These three lines will only show at night, after `The moonlight gives...`.
+Thse three lines will only show at night, after `The moonlight gives...`.
 The second one only if the player is low on energy.

 You can also add requirements to options.